One in 10 babies is born too soon

-With an incidence of one in ten pregnancies1, preterm birth is considered by many medical experts to be a public health crisis.
+With an incidence of one in 10 pregnancies1, preterm birth is considered by many medical experts to be a public health crisis.
 The emotional, financial, and long-term health implications for preterm babies and their families can be overwhelming.
 Up until this point, ways to accurately predict the risk of a preterm delivery have been limited, with only a small percentage of high risk patients identified through clinical or demographic risk factors.

 Accurately identifying women at higher risk for spontaneous preterm delivery is a critical first step to addressing an early delivery’s health impacts.
 PreTRM Test integration enables you to more accurately identify and manage preterm birth risk for better outcomes.

 PreTRM® Intended Use:

 The PreTRM® Test for Risk Management predicts the risk of spontaneous preterm birth (before 37 weeks) in asymptomatic women (no signs or symptoms of preterm labor, with intact membranes) with a singleton pregnancy.⁶ The PreTRM Test is performed via a single blood draw between 18 and 20 6/7 weeks of gestation (126-146 days).
 It is not intended for use in women who have a multiple pregnancy, have a known or suspected fetal anomaly, or are on any form of progesterone therapy after the first trimester.

 - Women ≥18 years old with a singleton pregnancy